 Grout between the tiles using Daltile’s single-component RapidGrout.

 No need to manually space the tiles, grout them to the floor, or wait for the binder to dry before grouting between the tiles.
 Pretty simple, no?
 And the result is a beautiful genuine, waterproof flooring option.
+You can even use it as mudroom flooring.
+It’s that durable.
 Oh, and the words in italics are Daltile’s trademarked phrases, if you couldn’t tell.

 How much does a snap-together tile floor cost?

 While it all depends on the manufacturer, color, and style, RevoTile prices usually run about $5–$6 per square foot.
 SnapStone can only be bought in select locations (so prices may vary even more), but it’s comparable to RevoTile in price.